stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 ### Codes

-There are several Matlab codes that accompany and list in the book.
-Those can also be gotten from the GitHub repo: [stevenmwise/ClassicalNumericalAnalysis](https://github.com/stevenmwise/ClassicalNumericalAnalysis).
+There are several Matlab codes that accompany and are listed in the book.
+These can also be gotten from the GitHub repo: [stevenmwise/ClassicalNumericalAnalysis](https://github.com/stevenmwise/ClassicalNumericalAnalysis).
 There you can also obtain the Matlab codes for generating the figures dispayed in the book.
 And we will add some more codes and exercises over time.

 ### Solutions